wjzhengsh/blockchain/develop.md

 ## Step Four: Deploying the business network and generating a REST server

-Deploy the business network to the {{site.data.keyword.blockchainfull_notm}} Platform using the setup, installation, and interacting instructions at https://ibm-blockchain.github.io/setup/.
+Deploy the business network to the {{site.data.keyword.blockchainfull_notm}} Platform by using the [Starter Plan](./develop_starter.html) or [Enterprise Plan](./develop_enterprise.html).

-After the business network has been deployed to the {{site.data.keyword.blockchainfull_notm}} Platform Developer Sandbox, a bespoke REST server can be generated.
-The REST server examines the contents of the business network and builds rest calls for the assets, transactions and participants of the network.
-The instructions for generating a REST server are included in the [Interacting with your blockchain](https://ibm-blockchain.github.io/interacting/) instructions.
+After the business network has been deployed to the {{site.data.keyword.blockchainfull_notm}} Platform, a bespoke REST server can be generated.
+The REST server examines the contents of the business network and builds RESTful API calls for the assets, transactions and participants of the network.
+The instructions for generating a REST server are included in the [Hyperledger Composer documentation](https://hyperledger.github.io/composer/latest/integrating/getting-started-rest-api).